S-TooManyQuestions-S/Introduction-to-JSONSerialization/README.md

 # Introduction to JSON Serialization
-Small project-presentation as a training activity (15.04.2020) (DISCIPLINE: Programming; Faculty Of Computer Science)
+Small project-presentation as a training activity (15.04.2020) (DISCIPLINE: Programming; Faculty of Computer Science)

 This project is created for an illustration of working with such serialization type like JSON-serialization.